AlexAntony3/quizzically/README.md

 ## Features

 ### Home screen
 The following image is a screenshot of the home screen in desktop view with a hover effect.
 The overall theme is clearly visible as being in the brown and neutral shades.
 The quizzically logo is simple and effective and is present throughout the game, as well as this, when clicked the user can go onto the home screen from any screen.
 Another feature involved in the home screen are 3 buttons with **easy, medium and hard** settings.
 This means that the user can pick the difficulty they require and the quiz screen will be started accordingly.
+Finally the footer is present to give the user a finishing touch to the website.
 ![Home screen desktop view](docs/screenshots/home-screen-desktop.jpg "Home screen desktop view")

 The following image is a screenshot of the home screen in mobile view.